Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 What if I have to use chicken stock?
 Can I make turkey stock using only the neck part?
 I bought a turkey but I think only neck is in there..Does it get strong enough flavor?) if that’s ok, I can make stock…

-Also if I still want to put stuffing in the bird, is it ok too?I’m cooking with my boyfriend who has never cooked turkey before and is excited to make stuffing in it…so I prefer to put stuffing inside but I also want to use your recipe :) If cooking separately is better (even with chicken stock), I’ll probably do that but I like to get your recommendation.
+I’m cooking with my boyfriend who has never cooked turkey before and is excited to make stuffing in it…so I prefer to put stuffing inside but I also want to use your recipe :) If cooking separately is better (even with chicken stock), I’ll probably do that but I like to get your recommendation.
 Thanks!

 Hi Elise,I live in Japan and my friend and I prepared a traditional Christmas dinner at her house for foreigners and Japanese friends in the area.
 She used your “Mom’s Roast Turkey” recipe and I used this recipe for stuffing (turkey was great, by the way).
 I left out the walnuts and olives and substituted cranberries for raisins.
 I cooked it in a big pot on the stove as directed.
 I’m an American and the result was just like the Stove-Top stuffing from the box that we made in my family around the holidays, but better.
 I was very pleased with it.
 The others were all from Australia, New Zealand, and England, so according to them their version of stuffing is a bit different, but they seemed to enjoy the dish anyway.
 The best part was that the Japanese guy I like said the stuffing was his favorite part of the meal.
 Thanks for the recipe!